Ting-WeiTimHsu/My_Practice/README.md

 - practice git and action to pull and push to github again.
 - restructure the file layout of my practice
 - practice github and the interaction with vscode
+- updating what I should learn this summer